zamazan4ik/awesome-pgo/article/article.md

 ## PGO profile collection

+TODO: Some work about PGO builds automation for LLVM builds: https://issuetracker.google.com/issues/334876457

 Okay, you decided to give PGO a try in your application.
 But where can you collect a profile?
 And, what is more important, where can you collect *a good* profile?
 There are multiple approaches - let's discuss all of them!

 ### Tests